Aislam00/ecs-url-shortener/README.md

 # trigger new deployment after codedeploy s3 fix
 # add listbucket permission for codedeploy
 # comprehensive s3 permissions for codedeploy
+# force new deployment with updated codedeploy permissions